mixu/markdown-styles/readme.md

 Copy the assets folder from the layout you want to use.

+To preview the styles in the browser, open `./output/index.html`.

 ## Screenshots

-Note: webfonts may be slightly different the screenshots are via the command line.
+Note: there may be minor differences in the rendering since these screenshots are generated via cutycapt rather than a browser.

 ### jasonm23-dark